Skip to main content

 Trip to Conard Environmental Research Area (CERA)

 Join faculty from the Department of Biology in touring the College's biological field station.
 The one-mile hike will take you through reconstructed prairie, restored savanna, along Willow Creek and Perry Pond, and through two experimental plot arrays, ending with a brief tour of the Environmental Education Center.
-Departs from the JRC lobby.

 In case of rain, this event will be cancelled.